 Beautiful Motorbike Roads On The South Coast Of Vietnam

-Located around 4-hours from Saigon, this is the closest tourist area to Ho Chi Minh that is on the coast.
+Located around 4-hours from Saigon, this is the closest tourist area to Ho Chi Minh on the coast.
 Activities include: climbing the 800-steps up to the Christ Redeemer Statue.
 Ride up Tao Phung Mountain to see the view from the lighthouse.
 Then head down to Front Beach to enjoy the water.
-Caution though, with such close access to HCMC it’s a busy place.
+Caution, though, with such close access to HCMC, it’s a busy place.

-Located around 5 hours from Saigon, this is an up and coming party town for Vietnamese locals.
-The closest piece of beach to Ho Chi Minh not swallowed up by a city.
-La Gi remains to be a remote little town with CoCo Beach camp banging out party tunes all night long.
-It has a fine beach setup and for the weekend parties, it is a booming place to be.
-Within the week it remains quiet and reasonably priced for the tourist passing through.
+Located around 5 hours from Saigon, this is an up-and-coming party town for Vietnamese locals.
+The closest piece of beach to Ho Chi Minh that is not swallowed up by a city.
+La Gi remains a remote little town with CoCo Beach camp banging out party tunes all night long.
+It has a fine beach setup, and for weekend parties, it is a booming place to be.
+Within the week, it remains quiet and reasonably priced for the tourist.

 The tourist activities here are fun but gimmicky.
 The fairy stream, red and white sand dunes.
-A good way to kill time, but not events that will be remembered in your mind for the rest of time.
-For an escape to cooler weather and a few days with nature.
-Drive inland on QL Vietnam roads, following the QL28B/QL20 road to the welcoming mountain city of Dalat.
+Mui Ne is an excellent way to kill time, but not events that will be remembered in your mind for the rest of time.

 Nha Trang city is the coastal party of Vietnam.
 Everything from getting hammered on boats to island hopping tours.
 Enormous hotels, big bars, and fancy restaurants.
-The scene isn’t for everyone, but in general it is a lively and interesting place to see.
-Either side of Nha Trang both North and South are quieter resorts that can get you near the booming city, but perhaps far enough outside to call it “local”.
+The scene isn’t for everyone, but it is a lively and exciting place to see in general.
+Either side of Nha Trang, both North and South are quieter resorts that can get you near the booming city, but perhaps far enough outside to call it “local”.

 Waiting for you in beautiful Binh Dinh province is the pleasant city of Quy Nhon that sits on the coastline.
-It has managed to stay true to its authentic Vietnamese roots but is rapidly changing, and each year that goes by it loses some authenticity.
+It has managed to stay true to its authentic Vietnamese roots but is rapidly changing, and each year that goes by, it loses some authenticity.
 Quy Nhon remains to be one of the best places to try authentic seafood.

 South of Quy Nhon is Life’s a beach and Lifes a beach Backpackers, each conveniently located on the beach.
 These locations cater to foreigners of all budgets.
-Overall this area of Vietnam finds a great balance of cultural experiences whilst being “foreigner-friendly”.
-Some great offroad options in Vietnam can be found around Binh Dinh province.
+Overall this area of Vietnam finds an outstanding balance of cultural experiences while being “foreigner-friendly.”

 The seemingly endless coastline of Danang.
 Come and explore the nearby Marble Mountains, Ba Na Hills, see the Dragon Bridge and explore the various motorbike loops.